Windows OS Hub

 find windows server in ad domain with specific role installed

-How to Install Windows Server Roles & Features using PowerShell
+How to Install Windows Server Roles and Features with PowerShell

-To install roles and features on Windows Server, the Install-WindowsFeature cmdlet is used.
+To add roles and features on Windows Server, the Install-WindowsFeature cmdlet is used.

 Install-WindowsFeature DNS -IncludeManagementTools

-By default, the cmdlet installs all dependent roles and features.
-To display the list of dependencies before the installation, use the option WhatIf:
+By default, this cmdlet installs all the dependent roles and features.
+Use the -WhatIf option to list dependency roles before installation:

 Install-WindowsFeature -Name UpdateServices -WhatIf

-To install the Remote Desktop Session Host role, the RDS licensing role, and RDS remote management tools, use the following command:
+To install the Remote Desktop Session Host role, the RDS licensing role, and the RDS management tools on a remote host, use the following command:

 Install-WindowsFeature -ComputerName lon-rds3 RDS-RD-Server, RDS-Licensing –IncludeAllSubFeature –IncludeManagementTools –Restart